lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-fields title='Context rules'}

-All the fields described in the three rules {{Fig-fields}} are present
+All the fields described in the three rules depicted on {{Fig-fields}} are present
 in the IPv6 and UDP headers.
 The DEViid-DID value is found in the L2
 header.

 The second and third rules use global addresses.
-The way the DEV learns the
+The way the Dev learns the
 prefix is not in the scope of the document.

 The third rule compresses port numbers to 4 bits.